 The Windcrest Family

 By far the most powerful family in Cressida and the only family to hold the right to veto a call for the council of families to meet.
 Their sole interest lies in how much gold lies in the house vault.
 If you meet someone from the Windcrest family, it’s probably best to avoid making them mad.
-Currently they support going to war against Aisha.
+Their current head, Cressida Windcrest, supports entering a war with the Kingdom of Aisha.

 The Grim-wood Family